 - Primary Headline: Headlines are important: They are the first thing that any visitor sees.
 Make sure your headline clearly explains your offer and intrigues the visitor to read further.

-- Secondary Headline: You can make use of secondary headlines, to elaborate on the points you left out from your primary headline.
+- Secondary Headline: You can make use of secondary headlines to elaborate on the points you left out from your primary headline.
 It should describe more value for visitors.

 - Copy (What’s your UVP?): Mentioned in the copy of your landing page should be your unique value proposition.
 Why should your users choose you over the competition.

 - Call-To-Action Button: The CTA button is where the action on your landing page takes place.
-The CTA button should stand out from other elements on the page, and it should have actionable and personalized copy on it.
+The CTA button should stand out from other elements on the page, and it should have an actionable and personalized copy on it.

 - No Navigation Links: Navigation links provide visitors the option to leave your landing page.
 Navigation links are for your homepage, not your landing page.

 Having a relevant and dedicated landing page connected to your PPC ads ensures that your visitors don’t stop the conversion journey at the ad but follow through and convert to your specific offer.

 Section 5: Common Google Ads Mistakes You Should Avoid